-• Always start the engine before turning ON the Tire
+Always start the engine before turning on the Tire Service Kit.

-parking brake engaged and the gear selector in NEU-TRAL.
+NOTE: Manual transmission vehicles must have the parking brake engaged and the gear selector in NEUTRAL.

 • After pushing the Power Button (4), the sealant (white fluid) will flow from the Sealant Bottle (1) through the Sealant Hose (6) and into the tire.